reelyactive/advlib-epc-tds/README.md

 The __advlib-epc-tds__ library fits the [advlib](https://github.com/reelyactive/advlib) paradigm where the entire packet (in the case of RAIN RFID the raw binary data of the memory banks) is available for processing.  _However_, we have yet to identify a reader which provides access to the raw binary data, _hence this library is nothing more than a placeholder._

-Consider instead the [advlib-epc](https://github.com/reelyactive/advlib-epc) library which processes the EPC itself, which is provided by most readers, and included in the [RAIN Communication Interface (RCI)](https://rainrfid.org/what-is-rain-rfid/readers/rain-communication-interface-rci/).
+Consider instead the [advlib-epc](https://github.com/reelyactive/advlib-epc) library which __processes the EPC itself__.
+The EPC is made available by most reader APIs, and is included in the RAIN Communication Interface (RCI).

 Contributing